waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

-Put another way, the **experience of editors does not appear to alter the total time to publication of their handled submissions**: less experienced and more experienced editors seem to be largerly indistinguishable from one another.
+Put another way, the **experience of editors does not appear to alter the total time to publication of their handled submissions**: less experienced and more experienced editors seem to be largely indistinguishable from one another.

 Let us look at the spread of total times between editors in the same class.